Sidis Archives Home Page

 Continuity News, Feb., 1939 mentions the pamphlet version.

-The New Yorker (July, 1937) describes Sidis's research on Native American history, and specifically mentions the Okamakammessets.
-Nowhere else can one find this tribe's name in print except in the earliest histories of the Massachusetts town of Marlborough, and in these the tribe name is spelled differently.
+The New Yorker, July, 1937, describes Sidis's research on Native American history, and specifically mentions the Okamakammessets.
+Nowhere else will one find this tribe's name in print except in the early histories of the Massachusetts town of Marlborough, and in these the tribe name is spelled differently.
 Sidis again claims the book was written by them Introduction.

 John W. Shattuck